-There have been no transfers between levels of the fair value hierarchy during the period.
+There have been no transfers between levels of the fair value hierarchy during the year ended 31 August 2015 and year ended 31 August 2016.
 Transfers between levels of fair value hierarchy are deemed to have occurred at the date of the event or change in circumstance that caused the transfer.